 Uninsured or Underinsured Motorists

 Although states require insurance on any automobile, many drivers cannot afford adequate insurance or let their insurance lapse and do not carry any insurance at all.
 Most states now require every driver to have insurance and to have liability insurance in case of an accident.
 Much too often, the required insurance is insufficient for most accidents when injuries occur.
 You may have insurance that has “Uninsured/Underinsured Motorist” coverage that will pay for bodily injury if the responsible party does not have the proper insurance to cover all of your damages or injuries.
 Contacting a competent Personal Injury lawyer as quickly as possible to ensure you are protected t is essential, particularly in the case of uninsured or underinsured motorists.
 Hit and run accidents are also usually covered by your uninsured/underinsured motorist coverage.
 In this case, your damages and expenses should be covered by your insurance company.
 DO NOT SETTLE with the other driver’s insurance company until you know every detail about what your damages and injuries will cost and review these with your own Personal Injury lawyer.
 Your underinsured motorist coverage may not provide compensation to pay for the amounts over and above the other driver’s insurance if you have settled with them.
 This is another important reason to contact and review everything with your own Personal Injury lawyer.
-Also remember that your insurance company will request a credit if you are paid over and above the reported benefits from the other driver’s insurance.
+Also, remember that your insurance company will request a credit if you are paid over and above the reported benefits from the other driver’s insurance.
 This includes any stackable uninsured/underinsured insurance allowed by some states.
 The combination of insurance coverage from several policies or insurance coverage for several vehicles listed on one policy may apply.

 Most do not have to learn or understand what No-Fault Insurance is all about.
-If you live or are traveling in the states of Florida, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, Pennsylvania, you may be under a No-Fault Insurance Law.
+If you live or are traveling in the states of Florida, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, and Pennsylvania, you may be under a No-Fault Insurance Law.
 Some states, such as Colorado, repealed their No-Fault Insurance law and Florida’s law ends in 2006.
 Since the laws of the state in which the accident occurred determine which driver is responsible for which damages, this is another reason to contact a Personal Injury lawyer as soon as possible to ensure your rights are protected.

 There are several types of No-Fault Insurance Laws.
 In some states, neither driver is considered at fault and each one generally submits claims to their own insurance.
 Other places, such as Canada, have limits on the ability to file suit for damages.
 If your damages are above a certain amount, you may file suit.
-In the United States, there is not a pure no-fault insurance where no one is to blame for any accident.
-At least two states, Pennsylvania and New Jersey, have “Choice No-Fault Insurance.”
-If you are in an accident with someone who has this type of insurance in that state and they have this insurance, you can not file suit against them and they can not file suite against you.
+In the United States, there is not pure no-fault insurance where no one is to blame for any accident.
+At least two states, Pennsylvania and New Jersey have “Choice No-Fault Insurance.”
+If you are in an accident with someone who has this type of insurance in that state and they have this insurance, you can not file suit against them and they can not file suit against you.
 Due to the variety of specific sections of the various laws, deciphering these laws may be complicated.
 Competent Personal Injury lawyers know these laws and are more qualified to assist you in the recovery of your losses.

 When you've been hurt, either in an accident or on the job, you need help.
 With medical bills mounting, calls from creditors, and the difficulty in getting better, you don't know where to turn.
 That's when Island Law Office, PC, LLO, can help.
-Island Law Office, PC, LLO is a full service law firm that helps people.
+Island Law Office, PC, LLO is a full-service law firm that helps people.
 We will help you through the legal process and protect your interest.
 When Island Law Office, PC, LLO gets involved, you can set aside your worries and get back to getting better.
-So when your injured, call Island Law Office, PC, LLO at (308) 633-4040.
+So when you are injured, call Island Law Office, PC, LLO at (308) 633-4040.
 We'll help you get back on track.